obpy/obpy/src/doc/source/core-dev/scenegraph.rst

 There are 2 main weaknesses with NIDs:

 * The main problem with NIDs is that since each NID is automatically generated, you must hold a reference to the owning scene node to retrieve its NID (or you can look up its NID in BloxWorks)
 * They aren't very expressive - constants that stand for NIDs are about as good as it gets with respect to readability

 Because of these shortcomings, each scene node also has a user-defined name, which can also be used to access a scene node.
 The advantages of using scene node names are:

 * They are *extremely* expressive and easy to remember
 * You already know the node's name, since you defined it; this is related to the first advantage

 However, node names also have some problems:

 * Since it's a possibility that more than 1 node can have the same name (especially at the root level), node names cannot be used to access a node where there is more than 1 node with the same name
-* Searching for nodes using names with `obengine.scenegraph.SceneNode.get_child_by_id` takes O(N) time
+* Searching for nodes using names with `obengine.scenegraph.SceneNode.get_child_by_name` takes O(N) time

 It is up to you to decide which identification method better suits your purposes.
 The best strategy right now looks like this:

 * Use NIDs for nodes (especially bricks, scripts, and the like) that you'll never access from a Lua script
 * Use a unique name for each node you want to access from a Lua script

 Examples